BitcoinDesign/Guide/guide/how-it-works/payment-request-formats.md

 {% include tip/open.html color="red" icon="forbid" label="Lightning invoices are not addresses" %}

-It could be tempting to refer to a Lightning invoice as a “lightning address.”
+It could be tempting to refer to a lightning invoice as a “lightning address.”
 Doing so could be confused with the [lightning address]({{'/guide/how-it-works/payment-request-formats/#lightning-addresses' | relative_url}}) protocol described below.
 Therefore, avoid calling an invoice an address.
 A “payment request” would be a better synonym for “invoice.”

 {% include tip/close.html %}